 The Children’s Nest

-For our youngest students, who are not quite ready for the extended day of work in the classroom, but whose parents would like them to stay at Omni until 3:30 pm, we offer our Children’s Nest.
+For our youngest students, who are not quite ready for the extended day of work in the traditional classroom, but whose parents would like them to stay at Omni until 3:10 pm, we offer our Children’s Nest.
 Children who participate in the Children’s Nest join their older peers for lunch in the classroom after playtime.
-Following lunch clean up, they transition to a dedicated nap/rest space for approximately an hour and half.
-At the conclusion of the rest period, our Children’s Nest cohort rejoins their older classmates for the remainder of the afternoon work time until dismissal at 3:30 pm.
+Following lunch clean up, they nap/rest in the classroom for approximately an hour and half.
+At the conclusion of the rest period, our Children’s Nest cohort rejoins their older classmates for the remainder of the afternoon work time until dismissal at 3:10 pm.

 In addition to our traditional Primary classrooms, Omni also offers an All Day Montessori classroom designed to support families who need care before or after school hours.
 The All Day classroom is open for drop-off between 7:30 – 8:00 am, and the children can be picked up between 3:45 – 5:30 pm.
 Just as in a traditional Primary environment, the children enjoy a morning work cycle, lunch, playtime, then either rest time for the younger children or extended work time for the older children.
 Children in the All Day classroom also enjoy a second playtime in the late afternoon.
 The All Day classroom is a beautiful extension of the traditional Primary classroom, as the children remain in their classroom community environment throughout the day, without a disruptive move to a before-school or after-school environment.